 Our main result was that rats decrease decision threshold with horizon, while humans increase decision threshold with horizon.
 The horizon difference was assessed separately within each species, using the same quantitative analyses.

 Given the difference in the nature of data acquisition for human participants and rats, we unavoidably have to deal with the fact that we have more subjects and fewer trials per person in humans, and fewer subjects but more trials per subject in rats.
-By using Hierarchical Bayesian analysis we consider both variances across trials (within each subject) and variances between subjects..
+By using Hierarchical Bayesian analysis we consider both variances across trials (within each subject) and variances between subjects.

 - I also notice that the rats are showing much more random exploration (broader sigma density 8G/H) than humans (8C/D).
 Given that exploration is explained by a combination of directed [theta] and random [sigma] exploration, what is the effect of these sigma differences on the theta distributions?